mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ## Customization

+### Custom page items

+The `renderPageItem` prop can be used to override the rendering of any page item in the sidebar in order to modify it or completely replace it.

+When simply modifying the default page item component, `DashboardSidebarPageItem` can be imported, and its default props can be spread out.

+You can find some basic examples of usage and common use cases in the demo below:

+{{"demo": "DashboardLayoutCustomPageItems.js", "height": 600, "iframe": true}}

 ### Slots

 Certain areas of the layout can be replaced with custom components by using the `slots` and `slotProps` props.